Nebraska Cornhuskers: Basketball

 Prior to the creation of the NCAA tournament, Nebraska was a Midwest power under head coaches Raymond G. Clapp and Ewald O. Stiehm.
 NU struggled through the post-World War II years, which included a stretch of twenty-eight years with just two winning seasons that stretched into the 1960s.
 Much of the team's modest modern-day success came during the fourteen-year tenure of Danny Nee, Nebraska's winningest head coach.
-Nee led the Cornhuskers to five of their eight NCAA Division I tournament appearances and won the 1996 National Invitation Tournament, NU's first national postseason title.
-Nebraska has reached the NCAA tournament just twice since Nee was fired in 2000.
-In 2019, NU hired former Chicago Bulls head coach Fred Hoiberg, who led the Cornhuskers to the inaugural College Basketball Crown championship in 2025.
+Nee led the Cornhuskers to five of their nine NCAA Division I tournament appearances and won the 1996 National Invitation Tournament, NU's first national postseason title.
+In 2019, NU hired former Chicago Bulls head coach Fred Hoiberg, who led the Cornhuskers to the program's first NCAA tournament victories in 2026.

 Nebraska's men's and women's basketball teams have played at West Haymarket Arena (known as Pinnacle Bank Arena for sponsorship purposes) since its construction in 2013.